Modelling Gas-Phase Reaction Kinetics with Guided Particle Diffusion Sampling: Experimental Setup and Results

 For each simulated experiment, we sample the temperature $\mathcal{K}$, average axial velocity $U_{\mathrm{avg}}$, a base diffusivity $D_{\mathrm{base}}$, and inlet concentrations for the feed species.
 Species diffusivities are derived as $D_s = D_{\mathrm{base}} f_s$, where $f_s$ is a mechanism-specific diffusion factor.
 Product-species inlet concentrations are fixed to zero unless produced by reaction.

 For the training data we generate 2,000 simulations, each of which have 32 time snapshots meaning we have a total of 64,000 images to train our model on.
 Our test dataset consists of another 50 simulations.
-Further details of the fixed and sample parameter ranges are provided in Appendix~\ref{app:dataset_generation}.
+Further details of the dataset generation and model training are provided in Appendix~\ref{app:dataset_generation}.

 As some of the species concentrations are negligible compared to the more dominate species, the data has to be transformed before training the diffusion model in order to be able to capture the dynamics of the spatiotemporal structure for all of the species.
 To do this, a geometric mean of all strictly positive values is used to calculate a per species constant $c_{0, s}$